 The Remuneration Committee is primarily responsible for making recommendations to the Board on the Company's policy and structure for all remuneration packages of all directors and senior management and on the establishment of a formal and transparent procedure for developing such remuneration policy to ensure that no director or any of his/her associates will participate in deciding his/her own remuneration.
 It reviews and makes recommendation to the Board on the remuneration packages of all directors (including Executive Directors) and senior management with reference to corporate goals and objectives resolved by the Board from time to time.

-One Remuneration Committee meeting was held during the year.
-It has reviewed the remuneration policy and structure for all directors and senior management of the Group as well as the remuneration package of Mr. Kevin Michael O'CONNOR for his appointment as Non-executive Director of the Company.
+One Remuneration Committee meeting was held during the year to review the remuneration policy and structure for all directors and senior management of the Group.